operate-first/service-catalog/docs/configuring-entities.md

 ## ADR plugin

-ADR plugin requires an annotation to be present in your component definition.
-Right now the only value that is accepted by the annotation is a GitHub repository link to the folder which contains your ADRs, see the example below.
+ADR plugin renders all ADRs present for given entity.
+It is configured via an annotation on the entity definition.
+Right now the only valid value for the annotation is a GitHub repository link to the folder which contains your ADRs, see the example below.

 ```yaml
 annotations: